 Be what you want your employees to emulate: Never ask a worker to do what you are not willing to do yourself.
 Offer flexibility such as options for working remotely some days or four-day workweeks with longer days.
 Institute perks like snacks and a break room and incentives like company picnics to celebrate reaching goals.
 Acknowledge achievements and progress publicly.
 Set clear benchmarks and encourage innovation and creative solutions.

-By taking steps to procure the right knowledge, attitude, and environment, you set yourself up for success as a business owner.
+By taking steps to procure the right knowledge, attitude, and environment, you set yourself up for success as a Small Business owners list.